gpstar81/GPStar-proton-pack/SMOKE.md

 - For `gpstar Proton Pack PCB boards`, the `SM-1, SM-2, FN-1 and FN-2` connectors provide 5V of power and can power devices such as pumps and fans.
 However do not connect any device which draws more than 1 Amp of current.
 Use a relay module (such as [this](https://a.co/d/4BXJ9J1) or [this](https://a.co/d/iEuGPYK)) to drive such devices.
 	- For devices which require a dedicated power source (such as 12V) ALWAYS use a relay module.
-- For DIY Arduino Users: `DO NOT DRAW MORE THAN 40mA FROM A ARDUINO MEGA pin`.
+- For DIY Arduino Users: `DO NOT DRAW MORE THAN 40mA FROM AN ARDUINO MEGA PIN`.
 Use a transistor setup or relay module as previously noted.

 ## Schematic Examples